fsimghub/populism-shiny/README.md

 git clone https://github.com/fsimghub/populism-shiny.git
 cd populism-shiny

-# Run the app
-# The app will automatically check for and install any missing packages
+# Run the app.
+It will automatically check for and install any missing R packages
-shiny::runApp()
+R -e "shiny::runApp()"

 ```
 ## Citation